g-r-a-s/smartgrip/README.md

 # SmartGrip - Grip Strength Training App

-A minimal but polished React Native app that lets users track grip and functional strength challenges, store their data securely, and visualize progress.
+A minimal but polished React Native app that lets users track grip and functional strength activities, store their data securely, and visualize progress.

 ## Tech Stack